ChrstphrHll/npc_gen/students/Saleas Rilitar.md

 ---
 ### Description
 - 4th year Triton Wizard in Burk
-- straight dark red hair that's hanging down to their legs, Sea Green eyes, and Aqua skin
+- long straight red hair that's braided, Sea Green eyes, and Aqua skin
 - Is Self-sufficent and Boisterous, and has Righteous as their ideal

 ### Organizations